 While it is possible to maintain a health promoting diet with just a chopping board and a knife, having a few basic kitchen tools to help you out can be a huge bonus that, in the long run, will save you time and energy.

 Some of the modern appliances we list below can give you a few more options when it comes to preparing meals, drinks, snacks and desserts.
 For those of you following a high raw diet, these electrical devices can be a godsend for creating raw vegan style replications of many customary foods you know and love.

-We are the type of people who use our blender and juicer more than we use the stovetop and require high-end machines that can withstand the test of time and constant use we put them through.
+We frequently seem to use our blender and juicer more than the average person.
+This requires high-end machines that can withstand the test of time and constant use we put them through.
 Appliances, like a dehydrator and food processor are other tools we tend to use on a less frequent basis, but find them to be invaluable instruments when looking to expand our culinary repertoire.